 Bradley Wiggins' career began in track cycling, where he specialised in the pursuit and madison events, and it gradually moved towards road racing.
 He has won six cycling World Championships, his first in 2003 and his most recent in 2008.
 He also won a bronze medal at the 2000 Summer Olympics, three additional medals at the 2004 Summer Olympics, two golds at the 2008 Summer Olympics and one gold at the 2012 Summer Olympics.

-Awarded an OBE in 2005, Bradley Wiggins is an eloquent public speaker and accomplished writer with a best-selling autobiography ‘In Pursuit of Glory' and a critically acclaimed account of the 2010 Tour de France ‘On Tour'.
+Awarded an OBE in 2005, a CBE in 2009 and then a Knighthood in 2013, Bradley Wiggins is an eloquent public speaker and accomplished writer with a best-selling autobiography ‘In Pursuit of Glory' and a critically acclaimed account of the 2010 Tour de France ‘On Tour'.
 Sky Atlantic even commissioned a documentary ‘Bradley Wiggins: Tour of Duty' to follow the epic year.
-He is also a columnist for The Guardian.

 Bradley speaks fluent French through his participation with French cycling teams and he lived in France for a number of years.
 He is a well-known mod and owns a collection of classic scooters and guitars from the 1960s and 1970s.He is also a keen musician and guitarist.